• Skip to primary navigation

 For the Cake:

-• 1 tbsp Egg replacer whisked in 3tbsp water (or use 1 large egg)
+• 1 tablespoon Egg replacer whisked in 3 tablespoons water (or use 1 large egg)

 For the Soaking syrup: